 Family therapy versus counseling for kids or counseling for teens

 At its heart, the question is how we identify a problem in family therapy.
-Nearly always, this identification is implicit–most of the time families don’t say “Jimmy is the problem in our family.”
+Nearly always, this identification is implicit–most of the time families don’t say, “Jimmy is the problem in our family.”
 And yet we often act that way.
-To be clear, individuals bring challenges, and can be hurtful in families and elsewhere, but there’s valuing in looking at everything (we might say) systemically–meaning understanding what “Jimmy” (or whomever) is doing in the context of how the family works together as a whole.
+To be clear, individuals bring challenges, and can be hurtful in families and elsewhere, but there’s value in looking at everything (we might say) systemically–meaning understanding what “Jimmy” (or whomever) is doing in the context of how the family works together as a whole.

 All kinds of families in family therapy (including the family you define)

 Families look different from one another.
 This is especially true if you’re looking for a family therapist in NYC, particularly in our neighborhoods of Lower Manhattan and Park Slope, Brooklyn.
 We frequently see families in family therapy where one or more children in the family are adopted (and we have family therapists on staff who come from adoptive families), and work with both adoptive families and families of origin (often together, in the case of open adoptions).
 We provide family therapy to LGBTQ+ couples, unmarried couples, couples where the parents don’t live together, families where parents live together but see other people, stepfamilies, and on and on.
 Our family therapy is as diverse as NYC’s families.

 Disruption is a popular word in NYC’s tech start-up world these days.
 The sentiment expressed–taking on an industry that’s stuck in its ways and “disrupting” its way of functioning–is applicable in family counseling as well.
 A skilled family therapist seeks to creatively “disrupt” the way things are functioning in a family–we have to because, without that disruption, things can’t change.